Rami97rgb/Real-Estate-Price-Prediction/README.md

 linear regression is performing badly because we have a very sparse matrix and multicolinearity.

 random forest is performing best because we have a sparse matrix when replacing city variable with one-hot vectors.

+## productionization
+A Flask API has been used to interact with the client where a simple website frontend was built that interfaces with our model in the backend: